nachoferre/Udacity-data-analysis-P7/Final Project.md

 ## Recommendation

-Given the results obtained I would recommend launching the experiment.
-Due to the fact that both evaluation metrics behaved just as we were expected to.
-In the case of the Gross conversion it decreased as expected proving its statistical significance.
-In addition the Net conversion didn't show any decreasing tendency which means that the change would influence negatively on it.
-I must say that it would have been better to the experiment if the Net Conversion showed an increase, however it wasn't imperative that increase therefore rejecting the null too.
+Given the results obtained I would recommend not launching the experiment.
+Due to the fact that one of the evaluation metrics did not behave as we expected to.
+In the case of the Gross conversion it decreased as expected proving its statistical significance behaving as expected.
+However, the Net Conversion didn't show any statistical significance meaning there hasn't been any statistically significant change.
+However the confidence interval does include part of the negative boundary meaning that there is a possibility that the experiment could have a negative influence.
+This is why I recommend not launching.